taran317/taran-portfolio/posts/exposurepedia.md

 Besides the main features, we also implemented a number of other features, including:

 - Authentication (handled by H4I boilerplate)
-- Exposure page, which displays a single exposure item which users could like and admin could edit
+- Exposure page, which displays the details of a single exposure item, which users could like and admin could edit
 - Bulk exposure item uploads
 - Manage approved clinicians
 - Approve new exposure therapies